perwin/pyimfit/docs/installation.md

 Astropy is also useful for reading in FITS files as numpy arrays (and is required by the unit tests).

+Note that binary installs for Apple silicon (arm64) Macs are only available for Python version 3.10 and later (binary installs for Intel Macs are also available for Python 3.8 and 3.9).

 ### Standard Installation: Linux